 But the stars seemed the brightest when seen in your eye Where the depths of the heavens are spanned in a sigh.
 For the world may dissolve in the blink of an eye, But never seemed it so bright as when seen in your eye.

 While returning home was painful and no one could ever really find themselves in a state of relishing the conditions back home, I told myself that the bravest are hopeful.
 While I couldn’t see the speckled skies and their innumerable little twinkles, I knew they were there.
 I finally found the stars, or maybe they found me.
-David B. Gosselin is a writer, researcher, and poet based in Montreal.
-He is the founder of The Chained Muse and New Lyre.
-His work can be supported by purchasing a copy of his latest poetry collection, Modern Dreams.
-Stay tuned for new episodes of Escaping the Brave New World.
+David B. Gosselin is a writer, researcher, translator and poet based in Montreal.
+He writes on Substack at Age of Muses.